johningve/claude-in-lxd/README.md

-# claude-in-lxd
+# Run claude in LXD

-Run Claude Code (and similar agents) in unattended `auto` permission mode inside isolated LXD system containers, with full Docker-in-Docker and NVIDIA CUDA support.
+Run Claude Code in unattended `auto` permission mode inside isolated LXD system containers, with full Docker-in-Docker and NVIDIA CUDA support.

 Each git worktree gets its own LXD container.
 A shared byobu session provides a live dashboard and per-session windows for parallel agents.